yunchuankong/HypergraphDynamicCorrelation/README.md

 ### Preliminary process

 Suposse all relevant files are in the same folder, and the work directory has been set properly.
-First, load in data
+First, load in data (as demonstration, we only random sample 1000 genes here)
 ```
 load('spellman_73_filled.bin')
 load("GO_select_yeast_ 0.7 0.4 1000 20 .bin")